DasIch/pyalysis/docs/dev/start.rst

 .. _pytest: http://pytest.org
 .. _tox: http://tox.readthedocs.org

-To start working on Pythonic you should fork the Pythonic repository on Github and make a local clone of your fork.
+To start working on Pyalysis you should fork the Pyalysis repository on Github and make a local clone of your fork.

 Once you have done that you should create a virtualenv, activate it, and